 5. Avoid only talking about your company.

-This is a huge rule of thumb.
-To ensure your advertorial doesn't take the form of a long-form ad, avoid only talking about your company in the advertorial.
+To ensure your advertorial doesn't take the form of a long-form ad, avoid only talking about your company.

-It's common to think that this point only applies to listicles, but it's something to think about regardless of the type of advertorial you're writing.
-Even if your content includes a quiz, you can have a couple of the questions mention competitors, and how they fit into the lives of your customers.
+Even if your content includes a quiz, you can have a couple of the questions mention competitors and how they fit into the lives of your customers.

 Similarly, if you're writing a "How-to" guide, when you include your company as a resource, be sure to mention another option or two.
 To diversify your content, add value to the reader, and show your knowledge of the industry, mentioning other brands in the post is key.

 6. Delight your readers with exceptional content.